usnistgov/trec-browser/browser/src/docs/trec29/overview.md

 {==

 The Podcast Track is new at the Text Retrieval Conference (TREC) in 2020.
 The podcast track was designed to encourage research into podcasts in the information retrieval and NLP research communities.
 The track consisted of two shared tasks: segment retrieval and summarization, both based on a dataset of over 100,000 podcast episodes (metadata, audio, and automatic transcripts) which was released concurrently with the track.
-The track generated considerable interest, aracted hundreds of new registrations to TREC and fieen teams, mostly disjoint between search and summarization, made final submissions for assessment.
+The track generated considerable interest, aracted hundreds of new registrations to TREC and fifteen teams, mostly disjoint between search and summarization, made final submissions for assessment.
 Deep learning was the dominant experimental approach for both search experiments and summarization.
-This paper gives an overview of the tasks and the results of the participants’ experiments.
-The track will return to TREC 2021 with the same two tasks, incorporating slight modifications in response to participant feedback.

 ==}